Verifiable Intent Credential Provider

 L1 — Identity Credential

 SD-JWT binding the agent to a cryptographic key pair.
 Issued by this server.
-Carries the passport attestation.
+Carries the passport attestation as selectively disclosable claims.

 Verifiable Intent